 Share Feelings: You and your children may have many feelings in response to the coronavirus.
 Fred Rogers reminds us that “Anything that’s human is mentionable, and anything that is mentionable can be more manageable.
 When we can talk about our feelings, they become less overwhelming, less upsetting, and less scary.”
 Let your child know that their feelings are always safe with you, whether they are feeling worried, angry, sad, or anything at all.

 Prioritize Health & Hygiene: Caring for yourself and your child also includes taking care of our bodies.
-Showing children how to wash their hands to protect their body from illness and talking about why you are staying home to protect others from illness are important lessons for children.
+Showing children how to wash their hands to protect their body from illness and talking about why you are wearing masks to protect others from illness are important lessons for children.
 You are teaching children the skills to care for themselves and that every single person is valuable.
 Here are resources about talking to your children about health and hygiene related to coronavirus.

 Consider Mental Health: Mental health is important, especially during challenging times.
 We can do many things to keep our minds, bodies, and spirits healthy such as connecting with others, playing, spending time outdoors, and limiting our news consumption.
 Here are some other resources that may be useful for you and your children when considering mental health.